 With his legal training and through his CFO role managing a public company board, Christopher is all too familiar with the issues around risk management.
 With the understanding that managing risk in a large corporation is quite different from managing it at an early stage startup, we asked him what keeps him up at night after he makes an angel investment.

 Q: Will you give us a quick summary of the key risk areas that you focus on with startups?

 This is not an easy question to answer because every startup situation is a little different, and there are so many nested layers of risk with any start-up.
 For example, you might wonder “is there an opportunity here?” or you might wonder “is this team good enough to go get it?” or you might wonder “is this company being smart about how it is writing contracts with customers?” or “does this company have complete and up to date personnel records and fiscal controls?”

-Obviously, you cannot evaluate every risk at once, nor would you want to.
+Every start up is going to present a mix of the major categories of risk: team risk, market adoption risk, technology risk, intellectual property risk, financing risk, regulatory risk and all the myriad specific issues within each category.
+Obviously, you cannot evaluate and put equal weight on every risk at once, nor would you want to.
 The key is to focus on the major risks first and leave the secondary and tertiary risks to the side to be addressed at the right time.
-For example, there is not a lot of point in worrying about the board minutes of a company that does not yet have product/market fit.
+For example, there is not a lot of point in worrying about the form of the board minutes of a company that does not yet have product/market fit.